mehadihn/mehadihn.github.io/_pages/about.md

 Final semester undergraduate student of **Computer Science and Engineering** at **[BRAC University](https://www.bracu.ac.bd/)**, Bangladesh.
 My primary research interest are in Machine Learning, Artificial Intelligence, Image Segmentation.
 Currently doing my [thesis](https://mehadihn.github.io/research/thesis) on Biomedical Image Segmentation and Active Learning under the supervision of [Professor Dr. Mahbub Majumdar](https://www.bracu.ac.bd/about/people/mahbubul-alam-majumdar-phd), Sowmitra Das and Shahnewaz Ahmed.
 I am also a Student Tutor (Undergraduate Teaching Assistant) at Department of Mathematics and Natural Sciences, BRAC University.

-**I am currently looking for a position in a Research Lab for my Masters degree.**
+**I am currently looking for a position in a Research Lab for my Masters / PhD degree.**

 Research Interests
 ======